wecarsoniv/augmented-pca/README.md

 ### Importing APCA Models

 APCA models can be imported by importing the `models.py` module or by importing the models themselves from the `models.py` module.
+APCA models closely follow the style and implemention of [scikit-learn's PCA implementation](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html), with many of the same methods and functionality.

     < screenshot here >

-### Instantiating an APCA Model
+### Instantiating APCA

-APCA models are instantiated by defining the model parameters `n_components`, `mu`, which represent the number of components and the augmenting objective strength, respectively.
-Additionally, the approximate inference strategy can be defined through the `inference` parameter.
+APCA models are instantiated by assigning either an aAPCA or sAPCA object to a variable.
+During instantiation, one has the option to define parameters `n_components`, `mu`, which represent the number of components and the augmenting objective strength, respectively.
+The approximate inference strategy can be defined through the `inference` parameter.

+    < screenshot here >

+### Fitting APCA

+APCA models are fit using the `fit()` method. `fit()` takes two parameters: `X` which represents the matrix of primary data and `Y` which represents the matrix of augmenting data.
+Alternatively, APCA models can be fit using the `fit_transform()` method, which takes the same parameters as the `fit()` method but also returns a matrix of components or scores.

     < screenshot here >